abhilashraju/bmcgw/README.md

 - [CredCopier](https://github.com/abhilashraju/bmcgw/tree/main/credcopier): A Tcpclient that can make connection to remote FileSync server to transfer confidential data through a mutually trusted encrypted channel.
 - [Reverse Proxy](https://github.com/abhilashraju/bmcgw/tree/main/reverseproxy): A reverse proxy implementation that act as an entry point for all redfish endpoint.
 Using a configuration file BMC can decide to whome the purticular request should be forwarded to.
 - [HttpServer:](https://github.com/abhilashraju/bmcgw/tree/main/httpserver) A Http Server implimentation that shows how easy it is to write a webserver using the reactor framework.
+- [Heartbeat Server](https://github.com/abhilashraju/bmcgw/tree/main/heartbeatserver) An implementation of heartbeat server based on UDP server/client framework from the [Reactor](https://github.com/abhilashraju/reactor) toolkit.

-The backbone of the application is the [Reactor](https://github.com/abhilashraju/reactor) library, which lifts some useful client/server abstractions out of boost::asio and boost::beast libraries.
+Backbone of all these applications are the [Reactor](https://github.com/abhilashraju/reactor) library, which lifts some useful client/server abstractions out of boost::asio and boost::beast libraries.

 ### Architeture